openstack/ansible-hardening/doc/source/configuration.rst

 Kernel modules
 ^^^^^^^^^^^^^^

-Certain kernel modules are restricted by the STIG and those are reflected in the ``disable_module`` dictionary within ``defaults/main.yml``.
+Certain kernel modules are restricted by the STIG because they can become a security threat to a server.
+The Ansible tasks will disable most of these variables in accordance with the STIG.
+These changes are controlled by Ansible variables matching the pattern ``security_disable_module_MODULENAME``.
+Refer to ``defaults/main.yml`` for a full list of these variables.

 A setting of ``yes`` means that the module will be disabled on the next boot and a setting of ``no`` means that the state of the module will not be changed.

 All of the defaults are set in accordance with the STIG's requitements with the exception of the ``usb_storage`` kernel module.
 This module is used